firebase/geofire-android/README.md

 Updating the search area can be helpful in cases such as when you need to update the query to the new visible map area after a user scrolls.

+### GeoFireUtils

+The `geofire-android-common` library provides the `GeoFireUtils` class which contains utilities for working with geohashes but has no dependency on or integration with a specific database.
+The `GeoFireUtils` class contains the following utility methods:

+  * `String getGeoHashForLocation(@NonNull GeoLocation location)` - compute the geohash string for a given (lat,lng) par with default precision.
+  * `String getGeoHashForLocation(@NonNull GeoLocation location, int precision)` - compute the geohash string for a given (lat, lng) pair with custom precision.
+  * `double getDistanceBetween(@NonNull GeoLocation a, @NonNull GeoLocation b)` - compute the distance, in kilometers, between two locations.
+  * `List<GeoQueryBounds> getGeoHashQueryBounds(@NonNull GeoLocation location, double radius)` - given a center point and a radius distance, compute a set of query bounds that can be joined to find all points within the radius distance of the center.

+For a detailed guide on how to use these utilities to add geo querying capabilities to your Cloud Firestore app, see: https://firebase.google.com/docs/firestore/solutions/geoqueries

 ## Deployment